RahulBasak762/CornellCourseFind/README.md

 # University Course Finder

 ## Purpose
-The University Course Finder is a web application that enables students to discover relevant university courses through natural language queries.
+The Cornell Course Finder is a web application that enables students to discover relevant courses through natural language queries.
 It aims to simplify the course selection process by providing personalized recommendations based on course content.

 ## Implementation